LicinioFerreira/SecurityPlus-Comptia/README.md

 # SecurityPlus-Comptia

-This repository contains my study notes and resources for the CompTIA Security+ certification;
+This repository contains my study notes and resources for the CompTIA Security+ certification.
+It covers key domains and concepts essential for understanding and implementing effective security practices, including:

 **Mastering Security Basics;**